,

 The supply of feeder cattle does vary with the cattle production cycle, but supply is more of a known by market participants than is demand.
 Demand is the more important factor in determining market price.
 Therefore, it is important to understand where demand for feeders comes from and what factors can affect demand.

-In a perfectly competitive industry such as cattle feeding, both economic theory and history indicate that feeder prices will be bid up or down until there are no net profits or losses in the industry.
-When cattle feeding becomes profitable, feedlot operators tend to bid up the price of feeder cattle until profitability returns to zero.
-Similarly, when feedlot operators have recently experienced or anticipate losses in cattle feeding, they tend to bid less for feeders until the losses are eliminated.
+In a perfectly competitive industry, both economic theory and history indicate that prices will be bid up or down until there are no net profits or losses in the industry.
+In practical terms, when cattle feeding becomes profitable, feedlot operators tend to bid up the price of feeder cattle.
+Similarly, when feedlot operators experience or anticipate losses in cattle feeding, they tend to bid less for feeders.
 In the long run, there are few or no net profits or losses in cattle feeding for the average feedlot.
-However, since there is no such thing as an average feedlot, the less efficient operators consistently face losses and eventually drop out of the industry, while more efficient feedlots consistently make profits and expand.
-Under certain circumstances, feeder prices and slaughter cattle prices can remain “out of line” for a long time, leading to extended periods of losses or profits in the cattle finishing industry.
+However, since there is no such thing as an average feedlot, less efficient operators consistently face losses and eventually drop out of the industry, while more efficient feedlots consistently make profits and expand.
+Under certain circumstances, feeder and/or slaughter cattle prices can remain “out of line” for a long time, leading to extended periods of losses or profits in the cattle finishing industry.
 Extended periods of profits or losses often result from an unanticipated shift in slaughter cattle prices.

 To summarize, feeder prices are bid up and down depending primarily on economic conditions in the cattle finishing industry.
 The two principle factors that affect this bidding process are: